• Home

 Integral Facticity [+] Enactive Fallibilism

 The philosophical foundations grounding research at the Institute.
-Integral Facticity synthesizes psychological flexibility with the recognition that all development occurs within irreducible conditions — biological, psychological, historical, social — and holds that integral inquiry must begin from those conditions rather than attempt to transcend them.
-Enactive Fallibilism, drawing on Thompson's enactivism and Peirce's fallibilism, treats all knowledge claims as provisional and subject to revision through lived experience, advancing understanding through continuous dialogue between theory and what is actually encountered in the world.
-Together, the two frames keep the research tethered to embodied reality while remaining open to the continuous revision that honest inquiry requires.
-The pairing operates within an engaged fallibilistic pluralism in Bernstein's sense — committed to substantive positions while holding them accountable to other traditions of inquiry.
+Integral Facticity synthesizes the psychological flexibility of contextual behavioral science with the recognition that all development occurs within irreducible conditions — biological, psychological, historical, social — and holds that integral inquiry must begin from those conditions rather than attempt to transcend them.
+Enactive Fallibilism treats every knowledge claim as provisional: knowledge is enacted through a living being's engagement with its world, and claims are revised through the lived experience that tests them, advanced through continuous dialogue between theory and what is actually encountered.
+Held together, the two frames keep the research tethered to embodied reality while open to the revision that honest inquiry requires — an engaged, fallibilistic pluralism, committed to substantive positions while holding them accountable to other traditions of inquiry.

 Health Informatics [+] Integral Human Development

-This research sits at the intersection of information systems, clinical data, and integral well-being.
-It investigates how health information structures can serve the complex reality of human life rather than reducing it to metrics, drawing on the capability approach of Nussbaum and Sen to ensure that health informatics supports human-centered care and expands individual functionings.
-The question is whether the systems we build to track health actually serve the persons whose lives they are meant to describe, or collapse those lives into technocratic data management that leaves the human subject behind.
+This research sits at the intersection of information systems, clinical data, and integral well-being, investigating how health-information structures can serve the complex reality of human life rather than reduce it to metrics.
+It draws on the capability approach — which measures well-being not by resources or metrics alone but by what persons are actually able to do and to be — to keep the question concrete: whether the systems built to track health actually serve the persons whose lives they describe, or collapse those lives into technocratic data management that leaves the human subject behind.
 Integral human development, as it operates here, includes but is not limited to clinical and recovery contexts — the frame extends across the full range of human flourishing the capability approach is designed to articulate.

 Digital Ethnography [+] Political Anthropology

-This work analyzes socio-political dynamics within digital spaces using methodologies from political anthropology, studying online communities, intellectual networks, and the patterns of discourse that emerge when scholarly and practitioner publics attempt to communicate across domains of expertise.
-At its center is the communicative action problem — the hermeneutical gap between those publics that fragments contemporary discourse and obstructs shared understanding.
-Drawing on Habermas's account of communicative rationality and the validity claims through which understanding becomes possible, the research treats digital spaces as sites where this gap is enacted, contested, and occasionally bridged.
-The work extends into integral political praxis, where the question becomes how publics can be reconstituted across the fractures that contemporary digital life has deepened.
+This work analyzes socio-political dynamics within digital spaces through the methods of political anthropology, studying online communities, intellectual networks, and the patterns of discourse that emerge when scholarly and practitioner publics attempt to communicate across domains of expertise.
+At its center is the communicative action problem: the hermeneutical gap between those publics that fragments contemporary discourse and obstructs shared understanding.
+Drawing on Habermas's account of communicative rationality — the conditions under which genuine mutual understanding becomes possible — the research treats digital spaces as sites where that gap is enacted, contested, and occasionally bridged, and from there opens onto integral political praxis: the question of how publics might be reconstituted across the fractures that digital life has deepened.

 Digital Technology [+] Integral Humanism

-This research examines how digital technologies — including digital media environments, computational systems, artificial intelligence, and embodied AI systems (robotics) — shape cultural transmission, meaning-making, and human development.
-It investigates how digital and computational environments foster or hinder integral human flourishing, drawing on an integral humanism extended through theories of communication and philosophy of technology to keep the dignity of the person as the measure against which technologies are tested.
-The concern is not with digital technology as such, but with what these technologies do to the human persons who inhabit them, the publics they bring into being, and the embodied and social worlds they reshape.
-The research holds open the question of what digital and computational systems can and cannot do at the level of human capacity, and how integral development proceeds through technical environments rather than around them.
+This research examines how digital technologies — digital media environments, computational systems, artificial intelligence, and embodied AI systems in robotics — shape cultural transmission, meaning-making, and human development.
+Working from an integral humanism extended through theories of communication and the philosophy of technology, it holds the dignity of the person as the measure against which technologies are tested, attending less to digital technology in the abstract than to what it does to the persons who inhabit it, the publics it brings into being, and the embodied and social worlds it reshapes.
+The governing question is what digital and computational systems can and cannot do at the level of human capacity, and how integral development proceeds through technical environments rather than around them.

 Digital Curation [+] Knowledge Management

-This research develops practices in digital curation and knowledge management, focusing on the design of systems aligned with integral values.
-It seeks to ensure that knowledge is organized, accessed, and managed for the benefit of human and societal development — including the development of open-access frameworks released into the knowledge commons.
-The work is guided by the principle that ideas themselves remain free, while their implementation is the domain of practice; the task of curation is to keep that distinction visible and operative.
-Knowledge management, in this frame, is not neutral information handling but a practice of stewardship — a question of which knowledges are kept available to which publics, on what terms, and with what consequences for the formation of those publics.
+This research develops practices in digital curation and knowledge management built around systems aligned with integral values, so that knowledge is organized, accessed, and managed for human and societal development — including open-access frameworks released into the knowledge commons.
+It works from the principle that ideas themselves remain free while their implementation is the domain of practice, and that curation's task is to keep that distinction visible and operative.
+Curation here is a practice of stewardship rather than neutral information handling: a question of which knowledges are kept available to which publics, on what terms, and with what consequences for the formation of those publics.

 Library Management [+] Information Science

-This research explores how libraries evolve from static repositories of information into dynamic centers for dialogue, learning, and community engagement.
-It studies libraries as institutional infrastructure for integral pluralism — hubs where the knowledge commons is curated, contested, and kept available to publics that would otherwise be underserved by purely commercial information environments.
-The library, in this frame, is not a passive holder of materials but an active site of public formation and intellectual exchange, drawing together the threads the other axes hold separately: information systems, public sphere, knowledge stewardship, and the slow work of forming readers capable of engaging across difference.
+This research explores how libraries evolve from static repositories into dynamic centers for dialogue, learning, and community engagement, studying them as institutional infrastructure for integral pluralism — hubs where the knowledge commons is curated, contested, and kept available to publics that purely commercial information environments would leave underserved.
+The library becomes an active site of public formation and intellectual exchange, drawing together the threads the other axes hold separately: information systems, the public sphere, knowledge stewardship, and the integral-pluralist commitment to a healthy commons.

 © 2026 Metapattern Institute Inc.